-This article is for investors who would like to improve their understanding of price to earnings ratios (P/E ratios).
-We’ll look at W&T Offshore, Inc.’s (NYSE:WTI) P/E ratio and reflect on what it tells us about the company’s share price.
-W&T Offshore has a price to earnings ratio of 2.87, based on the last twelve months.
-That corresponds to an earnings yield of approximately 35%.
+The goal of this article is to teach you how to use price to earnings ratios (P/E ratios).
+We'll look at W&T Offshore, Inc.'s (NYSE:WTI) P/E ratio and reflect on what it tells us about the company's share price.
+What is W&T Offshore's P/E ratio?
+Well, based on the last twelve months it is 3.49.
+That corresponds to an earnings yield of approximately 28.6%.

 The formula for price to earnings is:

 Price to Earnings Ratio = Price per Share ÷ Earnings per Share (EPS)

 P/E of 3.49 = $4.16 ÷ $1.19 (Based on the year to June 2019.)

 A higher P/E ratio means that buyers have to pay a higher price for each $1 the company has earned over the last year.
 That is not a good or a bad thing per se, but a high P/E does imply buyers are optimistic about the future.